 - The ditches, dikes and reed-edged fleets that crisscross the grazing marshes here are rich in invertebrates, including the scarce emerald damselfly.

-verb[with object] (often as adjective dyked) Back to top
+verb[with object] (often as adjective diked) Back to top

 Provide (land) with a wall or embankment to prevent flooding.

-- In 1968, a rock-filled dam with a flood control gate system was built in the New Brunswick, as a road connection and to protect diked farmland from flooding.
+- In 1968, a rock-filled dam with a flood control gate system was built in the upper estuary of the Petitcodiac River, New Brunswick, as a road connection and to protect diked farmland from flooding.

-- Attempt to stem the advance of something undesirable.[from a story of a small Dutch boy who saved his community from flooding, by placing his finger in a hole in a dyke]Example sentences
+- Attempt to stem the advance of something undesirable.[From a story of a small Dutch boy who saved his community from a flood by placing his finger in a hole in a dike]Example sentences

 - Don't let people criticise you for this - after all, the hurricane was over and what the heck could you do, put your finger in the dike?